sandervandevelde/iotedge-training/workshops/01-IoT-Edge-Module-Development/Readme.md

-# Access the Edge Adevice
+# Access the Edge device

 *Note*: this is a VM in the Azure portal